bexem/PlexCache/README.md

 The instructions below are applicable to the main operating systems:
 1) Check Python Installation:
 - First, you need to check whether Python is installed on your system.
 On Windows, open the Command Prompt or PowerShell, and on macOS or Linux, open the Terminal.
-    Type "python --version" and hit enter.
+    Type "python3 --version" and hit enter.
 If you see a version number, then Python is already installed (skip step 2), otherwise, you need to download and install Python.
 2) Install Python:
 - If Python is not installed, then go to the official Python website[^2] and download the latest version for your operating system.
 Follow the instructions in the installer to complete the installation.
 3) Install the "plexapi" and "requests" modules: